TakTraum/cmdr/docs/faq.md

 ## #1 - CMDR.EXE disapears when I unpack the zip file

-if the EXE file disapears, this is because your anti-virus quarantined the file because it doesnt have a digital signature.
+If the EXE file disapears, this is because your anti-virus quarantined the file because it doesnt have a digital signature.
 In this case make an exception for CMDR.exe.

 CMDR has a perfect VirusTotal check: [0 out of 72](https://www.virustotal.com/gui/file/ab1db0d627782cfd55867addbac61d55be9debed9c3483ee527733eecf7b6610/detection)